ClickHouse/ClickHouse/docs/en/sql-reference/table-functions/format.md

 **Parameters**

 -   `format_name` — The [format](../../interfaces/formats.md#formats) of the data.
--   `data` — String literal containing data in specified format
+-   `data` — String literal or constant expression that returns a string containing data in specified format

 **Returned value**